tocttou/tocttou.github.io/_posts/2015-11-06-torrent-streaming.md

 1. The mobile app is built using [Apache Corodova](https://cordova.apache.org/).
 2. For styling I used [Bootstrap3](http://getbootstrap.com/), app logic is written in vanilla JS.
 Alternatively, [Ionic](http://ionicframework.com/) is a very good choice for styling and writing app logic using AngularJS.
 3. An intermediary API is setup on a DigitalOcean server using the [Bottle Microframework](http://bottlepy.org/docs/dev/tutorial.html) in python.
 Make sure that you enable [CORS](http://bottlepy.org/docs/dev/recipes.html#using-the-hooks-plugin) because the app uses AJAX calls.
-4. [Transmission-daemon](http://www.transmissionbt.com/) running on the server to handle the requests related to torrents.
+4. Torrenting is blocked by my ISP so [transmission-daemon](http://www.transmissionbt.com/) should run on the DO server to handle the requests related to torrents.
 5. Nodejs is used to stream the movie. [vid-streamer](https://github.com/meloncholy/vid-streamer) is a good choice for that as it handles a lot of other stuff like using correct MIME types and [psuedo-streaming](http://1stdev.com/tremendum-transcoder/articles/seeking-videos-beyond-the-buffer-line/#html5_pseudo-streaming) as well.

 ### Step3: Implementing the program flow